Ultimate guide to planning a trip to Ireland 2025

 Are you in the process of planning the perfect Ireland itinerary?
 Don’t complicate your life here are all the tips you’ll need to make your Irish dream trip come true.

-Over 7 million tourists are planning a road trip to Ireland for 202324 and that number grows every year.
+Over 7 million tourists are planning a road trip to Ireland for 2025 and that number grows every year.
 I am an Irish Canadian who has been house sitting in Ireland for the past few years and am lucky enough to now live here.
 I have been to every corner of Ireland sometimes more than once so I know how difficult it is to create an Ireland trip planner.

 The perfect Ireland itinerary doesn’t really exist because different folks want to see different things.
-Having said that everyone needs to visit Ireland at least once in his or her lifetime; unfortunately, a trip of a week is just not long enough to truly get to know this tiny island.
+Having said that everyone needs to visit Ireland at least once in his or her lifetime; unfortunately I think a trip of a week is just not long enough to truly get to know this tiny island.
 You need to make repeated visits over the years to really get the feel for it.
 However, I will tell you one thing – after one visit you will become addicted to Ireland and fall in love with this beautiful green island.

-How long to spend in Ireland
+How long to spend in Ireland?

 Ireland offers a wide range of sights and activities to explore.
 We suggest spending at least one week in Ireland, although some people opt for just 5 days.
 However, 2 weeks in Ireland is preferable, and if you have three weeks, you’ll be able to experience most of the country at a comfortable pace.
 This comprehensive guide to planning a trip to Ireland will allow you to start planning and then enjoy your trip to the Emerald Isle.